 The good news about social proof is there are a lot of different ways you can utilize it throughout your website.
 The first is to add testimonials.
 These can go on your home and landing pages.
 When it comes to optimal testimonials, relevancy is important.
 A photo of your customer and the full name under the testimonial is also ideal.
 And depending on what you offer, it may make sense to include the customer’s job title as well.

 Case studies are the next type of social proof you can add.
-This is something you can publish directly on your site and offer as a lead magnet for email marketing or utilize as a combination of both.
+This is something you can publish directly on your site and offer as a lead magnet for email marketing or utilize it as a combination of both.
 Social media also provides several really compelling opportunities for social proof.
 Adding a plugin that displays the number of shares for your content, embedding social media posts or displaying how many people are following you on different social sites are all ways to show visitors who come to your website that you’re the real deal!

 If you’re interested in improving your online social proof and reputation through the strategic use of social media, learn more about how our social media marketing services can help.